santiontanon/triton/README.md

 ## Introduction

 The Menace from Triton is an MSX1 game, in a 48KB ROM cartridge format, built to participate in the MSXDev'20 competition ( https://www.msxdev.org ).
+The dificulty is tuned for 60Hz machines.
+If you play in a 50Hz machine, consider as if you are playing an "easy" mode of the game :)

 The Menace from Triton is a horizontal shooting game inspired in some of my favorite MSX classic shooters like Salamander or the Nemesis saga, but with elements of a few modern shooter games that I really like (in particular Steredenn and Z-Exemplar, which I recommend you trying!).
 The game combines arcade-style horizontal shooter action with the resource managing/shop mechanics of Z-Exemplar, and the procedural generation of Steredenn.
 The first levels start out quite easy, but the game gets harder and harder towards the end.
 So, make sure you upgrade your ship as much as possible, or it will be impossible to defeat Triton!